DavidMontgomery5/Davids-Doc-Site/docs/about/index.md

 # About Me

-Welcome to the about me where you can learn more about myself, David :)
+Welcome to the about me where you can learn more about myself, David Montgomery :)

 ## School

 Prairie View A&M University

+Expected Graduation Date: May 2024

 ## Major